magnate3/raspberry-pi-os-qemu/docs/lesson04b/rpi-os.md

     ...
 ```

 First of all, it decreases current task's counter.
-If the counter is greater then 0 or preemption is currently disabled the function returns.
+If the counter is greater than 0 or preemption is currently disabled the function returns.
 Otherwise`schedule` is called with interrupts enabled.
 (Note: we just came from an interrupt handler and CPU just automatically disabled all interrupts.)

 Why interrupts must be enabled in the scheduler?
 More on this later.